SovereignCloudStack/standards/Image-Properties-Spec.md

   a maintenance subscription from the OS vendor in order to receive fixes (which is often also a prerequisite to be eligible for support).
-* Optional: `maintained_till: YYYY-MM-DD` promises maintenance from the OS vendor until at least this date.
+* Optional: `maintained_till: YYYY-MM-DD` promises maintenance from the OS vendor until at least this date (in UTC).
 * Optional: `l1_support_contact` contains a URI that provides customer support contact for issues with this image.
 Note that this field must only be set if the service provider does provide support for this image included in the image/flavor